-Every city, every town has them.
-And if the developers and planners get their way, every village will too one day.
-Once you venture outside the ‘historical’ centre, meaning the bit that’s more than say one hundred and fifty years old, there are streets and stretches of Victorian terraces or Thirties semis or modern housing estates.
+Every city, every town, has them.
+And if the planners and developers get their way, every village will too one day.
+Once you venture outside the ‘historic’ centre, meaning the bit that’s more than, say, a hundred and fifty years old, there are streets and stretches of Victorian terraces or Thirties semis or modern housing estates.

 My book, City of Verse: A London Poetry Trail, is now available on the Amazon and Kobo stores.

 You have never been a patient man and this waiting is gnawing at your bowels.
 The council of war has been held and tomorrow you and your whole motley crew are marching to the Somerset Levels.
 You’ve been told there are 10,000 men waiting on the marshes to join you but you don’t believe a word of it.

 When she was brought thither and laid before the image of our Lady, her face was wonderfully disfigured, her tongue hanging out and her eyes being in a manner plucked out and laid upon her cheeks: and so, greatly disordered.
 Then there was a voice heard speaking within her belly, as it had been in a tun, her lips not greatly moving; she all that while continuing by the space of three hours in a trance.
 The which voice, when it told anything of the joys of heaven, it spake so sweetly and heavenly that every man was ravished with the hearing thereof.
 And contrary, when it told anything of hell, it spake so horribly and terribly that it put the hearers in a great fear.
 (From a letter written by Archbishop Thomas Cranmer to Archdeacon Nicholas Hawkins, 1533)